 Frequently Asked Questions About Cohousing

 The Canadian Cohousing Association has a fantastic full list of FAQ’s - here - but you can read through some of the more common questions below.
-(Some republished from the Cohousing Association of the U.S.)
+Some are republished from the Cohousing Association of the U.S.

 WHAT IS COHOUSING?